Sleep Schedule for Infant, approximately 6-8 months old

 Frequently Asked Questions

-What should I do if my baby consistently fights or refuses naps?
+What should I do if my baby ('n4TWwtZ4') misses a nap or our entire nap schedule gets disrupted?